pdx-labs/demos/amazon_product_bot/Readme.md

 ## Compilation

-Make sure have all the code necessary for this demo (for isntance by downloading it).
+Make sure have all the code necessary for this demo (for instance by downloading it).

 To double check the files: